Capitalize on today’s evolving market dynamics.

 Investors in high tax states may have even better opportunities in municipals.
 For example, residents of California who own California municipal bonds may be exempt from the 13.3% state-level income tax rate on municipal bond income, in addition to income from these bonds being exempt from federal income tax.
 This double exemption magnifies the already compelling tax-equivalent yield for residents of certain states.

 Municipal bond credit fundamentals remain sound based on credit rating agency actions and state-level finances.
 Both provide reassurance that well-diversified high quality municipal bond portfolios supported by active credit research and monitoring should exhibit low credit losses in the future, consistent with historical precedent.
-Active credit research involves municipal bond specialists reviewing individual issues to ensure ample compensation for the risk of nonpayment.
+Active credit research involves investment specialists reviewing individual bonds to ensure ample compensation for the risk of nonpayment.

 State level general fund balances, which reflect differences between state revenues and expenditures, increased fourfold between 2019 and 2024, on average.
 The same can be said for the median state cash balance relative to expenses.
-Excess cash has also contributed to steadily growing rainy day funds among the states.
+Excess cash also contributed to steady growth in rainy day funds among the states.
 Rainy day funds refer to surplus revenue that has been set aside for budget deficits and unexpected financial needs.
-Since 2010, the median state rainy day fund rose from eight days’ worth of typical expenditures to a whopping 46 days’ worth of expenditures in 2023.
+Since 2010, the median state rainy day fund rose from eight days’ worth of typical expenditures to 49 days’ worth of expenditures in 2023.

 Credit rating agencies, like Moody’s, review thousands of municipal bonds.
 Rating changes over time indicate a trend of more upgrades relative to downgrades, referred to as ratings drift.
 According to Merz, “Municipal ratings drift has been improving since the Covid pandemic and reflects improving financial positions for many municipal bond issuers.”
-Municipal bond ratings drift also exhibits stability relative to larger fluctuations for corporate bonds, which are more sensitive to economic cycles.
+Municipal bond ratings are also generally more stable than the larger rating fluctuations for corporate bonds which are more sensitive to economic cycles.

-“Compelling yields, cheap valuations, potential tax benefits and strong credit fundamentals translate to municipal bond opportunities for tax-sensitive investors in current markets,” notes Merz.
+“Compelling yields, reasonable valuations, potential tax benefits and strong credit fundamentals translate to municipal bond opportunities for tax-sensitive investors in current markets,” notes Merz.

 Talk with your wealth professional for more information about how to position your fixed income investments as part of a diversified portfolio.